-We have tested the applicability of the noise identification scheme, described in detail by Krüger et al. (1999b, 2005), to the near-Jupiter region and improved upon it.
-A modified noise identification scheme was derived for the gossamer ring data (Moissl, 2005), showing that class 1 also contains likely candidates for real dust impacts.
-For class 2, AR1 only the target-ion grid coincidence was used as a criterion for noise events (EIC=0) while for the higher amplitude ranges (AR2-6) the scheme of Krüger et al. (2005) was applied unchanged (i.e. $[EA - IA \le 1 \text{ or } EA - IA \ge 7]$ and $CA \le 2$ ; EA, IA and CA are the digital values of the charge amplitudes measured on the target, ion grid and channeltron, respectively - see Grün et al. (1995) for a description of these parameters).
-For class 1 the following criterion for noise events was used independent of the amplitude range of the event: $[EA - IA \le 2 \text{ or } EA - IA \ge 9]$ and $CA \le 2$ .
-More details of the noise identification in the gossamer ring data are described by Krüger et al. (2008).
+We have tested the applicability of the noise identification scheme, described in detail by Krüger et al. (1999b) and Krüger et al. (2005), to the near-Jupiter region and improved upon it.
+A modified noise identification scheme was derived for the gossamer ring data by Moissl (2005), showing that class 1 also contains likely candidates for real dust impacts.
+For class 2, AR1 only the targetion grid coincidence was used as a criterion for noise events (i.e. EIC = 0) while for the higher amplitude ranges (AR2-6) the scheme of Krüger et al. (2005) was applied unchanged (i.e. $[EA-IA \le 1 \text{ or }]$ $EA-IA \ge 7$] and $CA \le 2$; EA, IA and CA are the digital values of the charge amplitudes measured on the target, ion grid and channeltron, respectively-see Grün et al., 1995 for a description of these parameters).
+For class 1 the following criterion for noise events was used independent of the amplitude range of the event: [EA- $IA \leq 2$ or $EA-IA \geq 9$ and $CA \leq 2$.
+More details of the noise identification in the gossamer ring data will be described by Krüger et al. (in preparation).